An innate teleosemantic drive confronted with the individuation of personality

 Inspired by the work of JOUVET, according to our hypothesis developed in 2000 (3), a teleosemantic imaging drive would periodically express itself during sleep and would be responsible for what we call “dream”.
 Our purpose suggests considering this imaging function as an expressive vestige ancestrally selected by evolution, particularly in mammals.
 The latter indeed, like us human beings, present substantially the same encephalographic tracings.

 It is our ability to put words to so-called “dreamlike” images that will have differentiated us from mammals at the risk of misleading us in interpreting our dreams.
 We had, for our part, noted the relevance of the work of the psychoanalyst Carl Gustav JUNG (1875-1961).
 He identified functions in dreams, not only by proceeding to their biological inscription but also by recognizing in them functions of “compensatory” or “transcendent” transformation of the psyche (4).
-These functions would guarantee the individuation which could be pathogenic beyond the epigenetic constraints of adaptation of the organisms.
+These functions would guarantee the individuation which might be pathogenic beyond the epigenetic constraints of adaptation of the organisms.
 This last dimension of oneself is carried by the genome and its “during” the epigenome, during “dreams”.
 The teleo-semantic imaging realities would then supplant, by successive touches, the psychic brakes, the inhibitions of action as elucidated by Professor Henri LABORIT, the neuroses and psychic dissociations, etc.

 Let’s go back to Michel JOUVET’s trial and error.
 We establish with this great researcher a filiation which will have to be subjected to rituals of “dispute” between researchers on this subject of the dreams.
 Our hypothesis seems to meet his reflection when he declares: “Why not conceive that certain genetic programs cannot be reinforced periodically (iterative programming) in order to establish and maintain functional the synaptic circuits responsible for psychological heredity? », quote taken from the book, (5): « Sleep and dreams », 1992, page 174.